Swedish Armed Forces: Criticism and research

 In 2008, professor Mats Alvesson of the University of Lund and Karl Ydén of the University of Gothenburg claimed in an op-ed, based on Ydén's doctoral dissertation, that a large part of the officer corps of the Swedish Armed Forces was preoccupied with administrative tasks instead of training soldiers or partaking in international operations.
-They claimed that Swedish officers were mainly focused on climbing the ranks and thereby increasing their wages and that the main way of doing this is to take more training courses, which decreases the number of officers that are specialized in their field.
+They claimed that Swedish officers were mainly focused on climbing the ranks and thereby increasing their wages and that the main way of doing this is to take more training courses, which decreases the number of officers that are specialised in their field.
 Therefore, the authors claimed, the Swedish Armed Forces were poorly prepared for their mission.
 Major changes have been made to the officer system since then.

-The transformation of the old invasion defence-oriented armed forces to the new smaller and more mobile force has also been criticized.
+The transformation of the old invasion defence-oriented armed forces to the new smaller and more mobile force has also been criticised.
 According to the Supreme Commander of the Swedish Armed Forces the present defence budget will not be enough to implement the new defence structure by 2019.
 And that even when finished the armed forces will only be able to fight for a week at most.